 “Because of the breadstick!”
 Defne despairs, “It didn’t break, it bent.
 And it was so bloody sad!”
 Reem’s soft heart breaks.
 She throws her arms around Defne’s neck and gets Ezra tangled up in the embrace.
 When she eventually pulls back from the hug, she goes on to bemoan her own lot in life.
 And Ezra wonders if their cycles are syncing.

 The man is still there, still as a sentinel.
-Hooded, and in a long black trench coat that flapps dramatically in the wind.
+Hooded, and in a long black trench coat that flaps dramatically in the wind.
 He stands lithely with legs apart like a misplaced warrior.
 In his face is a shifty purpose.
-Bound at his thigh in a leather scabbard, is a small scythe, its sharp end sheathed.
+Bound at his thigh is what like a n a leather scabbard.
 Suddenly, Ezra is elated by the possibility that she might not have been dreaming.
 That she has in fact lost her Turkish proverbial goats and is now seeing things in broad daylight.
 Phantoms.
 Apparitions.
 Spectres that have crept out of her sleep…

-Ezra finds herself on the receiving end of two side-ways-scrutinising stares, and realizes she’s grinning like a maniac.
+Ezra finds herself on the receiving end of two side-ways-scrutinising stares, and realises she’s grinning like a maniac.
 The grin disappears.
-Clearing her throat, she burrows her hands deep into the pockets of her army parka and asks, “That tomb up in Fındıklı, do you guys know who’s buried there?”
+She burrows her hands deep into the pockets of her military parka and asks, “That tomb up in Fındıklı, do you guys know who’s buried there?”
 Reem throws her arms around Ezra’s neck with sorry consolation.
 Her poor, poor friend, she bemoans, they can do nothing for her.

 Defne looks disgusted, “Leave the dead to their afterlife, Ezra.
 You’re alive and you’re fucking it up!”